WCSCourses/Low_Input_2024/Modules/hic_matrix_generation/hic_matrix_generation.md

 <!-- hic_matrix_generation.md is generated from hic_matrix_generation.Rmd.
 Please edit that file -->

+# Introduction

+Hi-C (Chromosome conformation capture (3C) combined with deep sequencing) is a technique used to capture the spatial organisation of chromatin within the nucleus.

+In this tutorial we will learn how to analyse the raw data coming from these datasets using (mostly) a single tool: FAN-C. By the end of the tutorial you should be able to generate normalised contact frequency matrices from your data and derive features such as Compartments, Insulation scores and Topologically Associating Domains from it.

 # Practical 1: Getting started with FAN-C

-1)  Start the VirtualBox machine for the course on your computer.
+1)  If you haven’t do so, please start the VirtualBox virtual machine for the course on your computer.

 2)  FAN-C [(Kruse et al., Genome Biology 2020)](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-02215-9)